 The truth is, people who overspend on material things tend to feel anxious and miserable, while people who live below their means tend to feel secure and happy.
 Of course they are.
 They figured out how to get rich slowly.

-How do you know if you live below your means?
+How do you know if you live above your means?

 Obviously, if you routinely run out of money before the end of the month, you are living above your means.
 But there are other telltale signs you are spending more than you make:

-Your mortgage (or rent) is more than 25 percent of your take home pay.
+- Your mortgage (or rent) is more than 25% of your take home pay.
 If so, too much of your income is devoted to housing costs.

-You have no savings plan in your budget.
-You don’t put 30 percent of your take home pay in savings.
+- You have no savings plan in your budget.
+You don’t save a regular percentage of your pay.

 Essential living expenses